Error

 Completado

-New routes, with the same commitments
+New routes, same commitment

-We became the guardians of the sea
+We became the watchtowers of the sea

 Since 1995, we have been conducting on-board whale watching, for study and preservation purposes.